citp/privacy-policy-historical/r/re/red/redcross.org.uk.md

 Or email [supportercare@redcross.org.uk](mailto:supportercare@redcross.org.uk)
 Or call us on 0300 456 1155

 Our privacy policy may change from time to time, so please check this page occasionally to see if we have included any updates or changes, and that you are happy with them.

-February 2012